As noted in the Relativity getting started to get started with an instance of the Relativity server locally, you can just run

 Relativity.exe (Windows) or

 Relativity.app (Mac OS X) as it was installed with your copy of Data Abstract.
-Once run it will be available on port 7099 and serving both the PCTrade2 and sample databases.
+Once run it will be available on port 7099 and serving both the PCTrade2 and Simple sample databases.

 The samples are available so you can quickly get started with learning how to use Data Abstract and writing clients for it.
 One you are familiar with Data Abstract and using & configuring Relativity, you can learn more about deploying Relativity to your server(s) or in the cloud.